jHAX7/all-jHAX7-and-kristheamazing2-blooket-hacks/topic of infiniteTokens/infiniteToken-info.md

 #ALERT! infinite tokens is still in BETA!

-infinite tokens is a project started and inspired by two of our workers (kris) and (flyyn)
+infinite tokens is a project started and inspired by two of our workers (kris - kristheamazing2) and (flynn - profile not made)

 infinite tokens plans on giving users infinite tokens in blooket allthough this seems impossible due to blooket having a daily token limit.